Brutuski/tmux-ticker/README.md

 - Any stock ticker can also be added.
     * #{ticker_stock}
-- Any cryptocurrency ticker can also be added.
+- Cryptocurrency ticker can also be added.
     * #{ticker_crypto}

 #### Screenshots